kevintheriault/backendInternApp/README.md

 Comments only show when viewing the 'graveyard' (ie. all deleted items.)

 ## Tech Stack
-JAVA
+-JAVA
-Spring Boot with JPA using Hibernate
+-Spring Boot with JPA using Hibernate
-Lombok
+-Lombok
-SQLite
+-SQLite
-Thymeleaf
+-Thymeleaf
-Jackson (JSON Handling + Filtering)
+-Jackson (JSON Handling + Filtering)